COVID-19 Update: CAP Suspends Lab Inspections

 - As the situation is fluid, CAP will communicate with impacted laboratories regarding rescheduling inspections.

 CAP had also requested that the CMS temporarily allow pathologists to utilize remote sign-out for pathology interpretation/diagnosis and allow other licensed health care professionals to utilize remote data reviews.
-However, the CMS did not authorize allowing this flexibility.
+However, at the time of the post's publication, the CMS has not authorized allowing this flexibility.
 The CAP argued that this would allow laboratories to employ appropriate protocols to reduce the risk of infection among their own teams and to avoid hindering their ability to test and treat patients.
 If laboratory personnel were to be significantly impaired, it could become difficult for the country to continue to respond to this crisis.
 Providing this waiver would serve to minimize the disruption to the workforce that is occurring while maintaining the best possible patient care.

 You can keep up with the latest CAP news on COVID-19 by visiting the CAP webpage devoted specifically to coronavirus updates for pathologists.